 The second and final competition version of the R/T Charger was the E49 released in June 1972.
 Like its E37/E38 predecessors, it was available in a milder E48 road version.

 The E49 was the definitive interpretation of the breed with the most powerful version of the Hemi Six Pack rated at 302 bhp (226 kW).
 It also had a long-awaited Borg Warner four-speed gearbox that finally gave frustrated Charger racers the low first gear they’d always wanted, with a prominent number ‘4’ displayed on the body’s vertical stripe to prove it.

 The R/T E49 was a sensation.
 It was the most powerful production six-cylinder car of its time, which straight off the showroom floor could do a 14.5-second standing quarter.
 That also made it the fastest accelerating model produced by the big three.

 Although the Charger was enormously successful in New Zealand, winning numerous major championships and endurance races, it didn’t enjoy the same success in Australia.
-Even so, third place outright at Bathurst in 1972 for the R/T E49 showed the untapped potential of Chrysler’s in-house Charger competitions program which sadly lasted for less than a year due to a change in corporate priorities.
+Even so, third place outright at Bathurst in 1972 for a privately-entered R/T E49 showed the untapped potential of Chrysler’s Charger competitions program, which sadly lasted for less than one year due to shifting corporate priorities.